-I see artistic creation and academic research as two different but interconnected, supplementary modes of questioning and understanding the world around us.
+I see artistic and academic work as two different but interconnected, supplementary modes of questioning and understanding the world around us.

 Here is a selection of publications that reflect my research and artistic interests: